owlbarn/tutorial/book/architecture/README.md

 Owl is an emerging library developed in the OCaml language for scientific and engineering computing.
 It focuses on providing a comprehensive set of high-level numerical functions so that developers can quickly build up any data analytical applications.
 After over one-year intensive development and continuous optimisation, Owl has evolved into a powerful software system with competitive performance to mainstream numerical libraries.
 Meanwhile, Owl’s overall architecture remains simple and elegant, its small code base can be easily managed by a small group of developers.

 In this chapter, we first present Owl’s design, core components, and its key functionality.
-We show that Owl benefits greatly from OCaml’s module system which not only allows us to write concise generic code with superior performance, but also leads to a very unique design to enable parallel and distributed computing.
+We show that Owl benefits greatly from OCaml's module system which not only allows us to write concise generic code with superior performance, but also leads to a very unique design to enable parallel and distributed computing.
-Oaml’s static type checking significantly reduces potential bugs and accelerates the development cycle.
+OCaml's static type checking significantly reduces potential bugs and accelerates the development cycle.
 We also share the knowledge and lessons learnt from building up a full-fledge system for scientific computing with the functional programming community.

 ## Introduction